 PAUL SHIVES, Mayor, Toms River; Public Employment Relations Committee, Member

 MEMBERSHIP AND FINANCE

-The League is completing its 97th year of service to the municipalities of New Jersey.
-Our membership currently includes all 566 municipalities in the State of New Jersey.
+The League is completing its 99th year of service to the municipalities of New Jersey.
+Our membership currently includes all 565 municipalities in the State of New Jersey.
 The League’s fiscal year runs from July 1 to June 30.
 The Budget under which the League is currently operating is set forth below.

 Membership Dues Rate Schedule

 The League’s fiscal year runs from July 1 to June 30.
-The Budget under which the League is currently operating is set forth to the right of this page.
+The Budget under which the League is currently operating is set forth below..